 Cuba and Venezuela have condemned a US court's decision to acquit a veteran anti-communist militant and former CIA agent, Luis Posada Carriles.

-A Cuban official called the outcome a "shameful farce"; Venezuela said the US was protecting a known terrorist.
+Cuba called the outcome a "farce," and Venezuela said the US was protecting a known terrorist.

 Mr Posada Carriles was cleared of US immigration charges on Friday.

 Cuba and Venezuela accuse him of staging bomb attacks and plotting to kill Fidel Castro, and have demanded his extradition.

 Mr Posada Carriles, 83, spent decades fighting to overthrow the communist government in Cuba and stop the spread of left-wing influence throughout Latin America.

 He was on trial in Texas on charges of lying to immigration officials about how he entered the US and about his alleged involvement in bomb attacks in Havana in 1997 in which an Italian tourist was killed.

 But a jury found him not guilty, ending a four-year effort by US federal prosecutors to convict him.